strimzi/strimzi-kafka-operator/HACKING.md

 To execute an expected group of system tests need to add system property `junitTags` with following value:

-`-DjunitTags=integration` - to execute one test group `-DjunitTags=acceptance,regression` - to execute many test groups `-DjunitTags=all` - to execute all test groups
+`-DjunitTags=acceptance` - to execute one test group `-DjunitTags=acceptance,regression` - to execute many test groups

 If `junitTags` system property isn't defined, all tests without an explicitly declared test group will be executed.